Akagra007/Innovaccer/README.md

 Now your phone numbers are ready to accept messages from this software.

 #### Setup Project
 As you Downloaded the zip folder.First extract the files to a folder and name it "office".
 Open the terminal and go to the location where you can find manage.py file.
-Now give command python3 manage.py runserver.
+Now give command __python3 manage.py makemigrations__ than __python3 manage.py migrate__ than __python3 manage.py runserver__.
 Now your Localhost:8000 is activated run this server on your web browsers.
 Here you can see the main screen.

 #### Register your hosts
 Click on the register button and it will redirect you to the admin login page.__(Username: akagra and Password: office)__ now you will enter the admin section and here you can see the databases.
 Now go to Users and open it.<br />